 What’s the Difference between Omnichannel and Multichannel Customer Care, and Why Does It Matter?

-Creating a superior customer experience in 2019 is no small challenge.
-With the rapid proliferation of a dizzying variety of consumer technologies, customers are now interacting with businesses on dozens of communications channels.
+Creating a superior customer experience is no small challenge.
+With a dizzying variety of consumer technologies, customers are now interacting with businesses on dozens of communications channels.
 Engaging with them on each of these channels—and doing so in a seamless and efficient manner—is an essential goal.
 Yet, it’s also an overwhelming task.